 ● The Rec Center is a valuable city asset.
 Prior to its closure the city operated that building and it was well used by the community.
 Now that we know more about its true origins, there is an even greater reason to restore that building to again be an active part of our community.
 Civic pride is built on civic history, best learned in historic buildings.
 Keeping history vivid and alive means keeping historic places vital and active.

-● Or, the popular STEM summer classes taught at Valor Road could be moved to the Rec Center.
+● The popular STEM summer classes taught at Valor Road could be moved to the Rec Center.
 The OASIS programs could be expanded to the Rec Center.
 Local dance groups could return to the Rec Center.
 The karate club could practice there.
 The Bridge Club could move to the Rec Center.
 Perhaps the cheerleader competition could have a small satellite presence at the Rec Center.
 The Veterans could have their Museum at the Rec Center.
 There are any number of ways the Rec Center would be a popular destination, bringing more business to Beach Street.

 A city which does not value its past has no future.

 the City Island Rec Center is worth saving!